Citytracking/toner/README.md

 is an image of a set size that covers a specific geographic area and a bunch of rules (styles) for how to draw the stuff inside those boxes.

-Toner uses a tool called Cascadenik so that map styles can be defined using a CSS-like syntax that is a little more friendly than the XML-based markup language that Mapnik uses by default.
+Toner relies on a tool called Cascadenik so that map styles can be defined using a CSS-like syntax that is a little more friendly than the XML-based markup language that Mapnik uses by default.
 With Cascadenik you define two kinds of
 files: Things ending in '.mss' are where the actual look and feel for a map;
 Things ending in '.mml' are where you define administrative bits like database